pete-lawson/computational-chasm-workshop/README.md

 [<img src="figures/cocalc_logo.png" width="150">](https://cocalc.com/)

 [CoCalc](https://cocalc.com/) is short for "collaborative calculation".
-It allows you to launch an interactive environment based on, and very similar to `Jupyter Notebook`, although it adds some interesting additional functionality, specifically "time travel", a version control layer that allows you to step though all the changes you made to your notebook using a slider.
-Most importantly, what makes CoCalc stand out is its real-time collaboration features.
-This feature allows you to collaborate with others in real-time on the same notebook, and a chat window is included, via text or video.
+It allows you to launch an interactive environment based on, and very similar to `Jupyter Notebook`, although it adds some interesting additional functionality, specifically "time travel", a version control layer that allows you to step though all the changes you made to your notebook using a slider, and a real-time collaboration features.
+The real-time collaboration is the stand-out feature for CoCalc.
+The real-time collaboration feature allows you to collaborate with others in real-time on the same notebook, and interact through a chat window using text or video.
 This makes CoCalc a powerful instructor tool, as well as a very useful tool for pair programming.

 [<img src="figures/colab_logo.jpeg" width="150">](https://colab.research.google.com/)